AshleyPoole/CBot.Modules/README.md

-# SharpBotCore.Modules
+# CBot.Modules
-An collection of open source modules written for https://github.com/AshleyPoole/srebot against the SharpBotCore framework
+An collection of open source modules written for https://github.com/AshleyPoole/srebot against the CBot framework